Block Keeper Guide

 - Median: Middle time of all valid solves in order.

-- Standard Deviation: Rough measure of average distance from mean time any time is.
+- Standard Deviation: Rough measure of average distance from mean time any

 - Records Table: Ordered table of records presenting times of solves.
 A

 +on the end of a time indicates a